-The Legality of CBD in the USA and Abroad
+The Legal Status of CBD in the USA and Abroad

 Before you scramble to purchase CBD oil from an online retailer — read on.
-Although CBD is legal in the US, you must understand the types of CBD that are legal.
-Furthermore, a few states still lag behind the rest of the nation, which we'll cover.
+While CBD is legal in the US, you should know there are two types of CBD - hemp-based and marijuana-based - and they're not both federally legal or in all states.
+Furthermore, a few states have decided to ban CBD products altogether, which we'll cover later as well.

 In 2018, the US federal government passed the Farm Bill.

 The Farm Bill is a legislative document that covers agricultural, nutritional, and conservation-based policies.
 The 2018 Farm Bill is significant because it includes hemp alongside other conventional crops.

 Specifically, the 2018 Farm Bill removed hemp from the Controlled Substances Act.
 Ultimately, the Farm Bill legalized the cultivation, manufacturing, transportation, and sale of hemp-derived products.
 Since CBD products are derived from hemp, they are legal under the 2018 Farm Bill.
 The Bill also protects products being shipped across state lines in which CBD is not permitted.

 As you can imagine, the Farm Bill supersedes all state-level laws.
 However, there are a few states that have an extremely conservative view of hemp-derived CBD.
 Idaho, Iowa, and South Dakota are the only three states that still declare hemp (and therefore CBD) illegal.